Introduction

 Modern Applications in Machine Learning

-This allows researchers to ask fundamental questions:
+This enables researchers to ask fundamental questions:

 • How well does a given architecture learn complex, curved surfaces?